 For information on current sporting events taking place in Tokyo, ranging from kickboxing and pro wrestling to sumo, baseball, soccer, table tennis, and golf, contact the Tourist Information Center, or pick up a copy of the free weekly Metropolis magazine.

-Baseball -- Introduced into Japan from the United States in 1873, baseball is as popular among Japanese as it is among Americans.
-Even the annual high-school playoffs keep everyone glued to their television sets.
-As with other imports, the Japanese have added their modifications, including cheerleaders.
-Several American players have proven very popular with local fans; but according to the rules, no more than four foreigners may play on any one team.
-In recent years, there's been a reverse exodus of top Japanese players defecting to American teams.
+Baseball -- Japanese are so crazy about baseball, you’d think they invented the game.
+Actually, it was introduced to Japan by the United States way back in 1873.
+Today, it’s as popular among Japanese as it is among Americans.
+Even the annual high-school playoffs keep everyone glued to the TV set.
+As with other imports, the Japanese have added their own modifications, including cheerleaders and enthusiastic fan clubs, making the game practically a cultural experience.
+Several American players have proven very popular with local fans; there’s also been a reverse exodus of top Japanese players defecting to American teams.

-Sumo matches are held in Tokyo at the Kokugikan, 1-3-28 Yokoami, Sumida-ku (tel.
-03/3622-1100; www.sumo.or.jp; station: Ryogoku, then a 1-min. walk; Tokyo Shitamachi Bus: Ryogoku Station).
+Sumo -- Sumo matches are held in Tokyo at the Kokugikan, 1–3–28 Yokoami, Sumida-ku (www.sumo.or.jp; tel.
+03/3622-1100; station: Ryogoku, then a 1-min. walk).
 Matches are held in January, May, and September for 15 consecutive days, beginning at around 9:30am and lasting until 6pm; the top wrestlers compete after 3:30pm.
-The best seats are ringside box seats, but they're snapped up by companies or the friends and families of sumo wrestlers.
-Usually available are balcony seats, which can be purchased at Ticket Pia locations around town and JTB travel agencies.
+The best seats are ringside box seats, but they’re often snapped up by companies or the friends and families of sumo wrestlers.
+Usually available are balcony arena seats, which can be purchased at Ticket Pia locations around town or through the websites http://sumo.pia.jp/en or www.japanballtickets.com.
 You can also purchase tickets directly at the Kokugikan ticket office beginning at 9am every morning of the tournament.
-Prices range from about ¥2,100 for an unreserved seat (sold only on the day of the event at the stadium, with about 400 seats available) to ¥8,200 for a good reserved seat.
+Prices range from ¥2,200 for an unreserved seat (sold only on the day of the event at the stadium, with about 400 seats available); reserved seats start at ¥3,800.

-If you can't make it to a match, watching on TV is almost as good.
-Tournaments in Tokyo, as well as those that take place annually in Osaka, Nagoya, and Fukuoka, are broadcast on the NHK channel from 4 to 6pm daily during matches.
+If you can’t make it to a match, watching on TV is almost as good.
+Tournaments in Tokyo, as well as those that take place annually in Osaka, Nagoya, and Fukuoka, are broadcast on the NHK channel from 4 to 6pm daily while tournaments are taking place.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.